Julierv/Sneaky-Manga/README.md

 ![Sneaky Manga Logo](Image0Header.png)

 Sneaky Manga is a  React application designed to provide users with a seamless and immersive manga reading experience.
 This application is powered by a proprietary API and a curated personal database, enabling the efficient retrieval of manga pages, detailed information, and covers.
-In other words took F hours to organize and allocate my own personal manga database but it was truly fun!!
+In other words took F hours to organize and allocate my own personal manga database but it was a truly fun experience !!

 `Website Link:` https://julierv.github.io/Sneaky-Manga/#/